jerdog/high-performing-eng-teams-hugorevealjs/content/30-min/_index.md

 ---

-##### Platform Perspective: MTTR
+#### Platform Perspective: MTTR

 * Ephasise value of deploy-ready, default branches
-* Set up effective monitoring and alerting systems, and track recovery time
+* Set up effective monitoring & alerting systems, track recovery time
-* Limit frequency and severity of broken builds with role-based AC and config policies
+* Limit frequency & severity of broken builds w/ role-based policies
-* Config- and Infrastructure-as-Code tools limit potential for misconfig errors
+* Config- and Infrastructure-as-Code tools limit misconfig potential
-* Actively monitor, streamline, and parallelize pipelines across the org
+* Actively monitor, streamline, & parallelize pipelines across the org

 {{% note %}}
 MTTR: Platform teams often form the bridge between an organization’s business goals and its software delivery practices.
 Equipping developers to recover from broken builds quickly can have a significant impact on an organization's bottom line in terms of both developer productivity and customer satisfaction.
 Platform engineers can improve mean time to recovery in several ways.